rodeoflagellum/rodeoflagellum.github.io/about.markdown

   What are your goals?
   What are your instruments?-->

-_This page exists as an attempt to communicate the scope of this site's content, the reasons why this site exists, and what I believe will be the content of this site in the future_.
+_This page exists as an attempt to communicate the scope of this site's content, along with what I hope to get out of this site; additionally, I provide some information about myself, mostly pertaining to my interests_.

 ### This Site